abbreviatedman/react-unit-01-intro-to-react/1a-jsx/readme.md

 );
 ```

 The `style` attribute accepts an object. the object is filled with key value pairs where the key is a CSS property name and the value is the value to set for that CSS property.
-Css properties with `-` hyphens in their name such as `font-size` are converted to camel case `fontSize`. number values can be provided as numbers but units that must include suffixes such as `px` or `em` must be written as strings `'fontSize: 1em'` as an example.
+CSS properties with `-` hyphens in their name such as `font-size` are converted to camel case, as in `fontSize`.
+Number values can be provided as numbers, but units that must include suffixes such as `px` or `em` must be written as strings... `'fontSize: '1em'` as an example.

 We can also pass the style an object stored in another variable or constant.